survivejs/webpack-book/manuscript/packages/01_consuming.md

 * Install the newest version of a specific dependency, e.g., `npm install lodash@* --save` as a more controlled approach.
 * Patch version information by hand by modifying *package.json* directly.

 It is important to remember that your dependencies may introduce backward incompatible changes.
 Remember how SemVer works and study the release notes of dependencies.
-They won't exist always, so you may have to go through the project commit history.
+They don't exist always, so you may have to go through the project commit history.

 T> `npm ls`, and more specifically `npm ls <package name>`, allow you to figure out which versions you have installed. `npm ls -g` performs a similar lookup against the globally installed packages.